-The 32-bit dynamic link library (.dll) filename shall have the same root name as the include file, except that "32" may be appended.
-For example, if the name of the include file is ag34401a.h, the name of the 32-bit dynamic link library shall be ag34401a.dll or ag34401a_32.dll.
-The latter form is consistent with the VXIplug&play specifications.
+The 32-bit dynamic link library (.dll) filename shall have the same root name as the include file, except that " 32" may be appended.
+For example, if the name of the include file is ag34401a.h, the name of the 32-bit

-The 64-bit dynamic link library (.dll) filename shall have the same root name as the include file, except that "64" shall be appended.
-For example, if the name of the include file is ag34401a.h, the name of the 64-bit dynamic link library shall be ag34401a_64.dll.
+The 64-bit dynamic link library (.dll) filename shall have the same root name as the include file, except that "\64" shall be appended.
+For example, if the name of the include file is ag34401a.h, the name of the 64-bit dynamic link library shall be ag34401a 64.dll.

-Note: The 32-bit dynamic link library name needs to be distinct from the 64-bit dynamic link library name because both files are in the system path on Windows 7 (64-bit), Windows 8 (64-bit), and Windows 10 (64-bit).
+Note: The 32-bit dynamic link library name needs to be distinct from the 64-bit dynamic link library name because both files are in the system path on Windows 7 (64-bit), Windows 8 (64-bit), Windows 10 (64-bit) and Windows 11.
 Neither the PATH environment variable nor the operating system's interpretation of the PATH environment variable is sensitive to the bitness of the application.